 Planned burning is an important part of fire management.
-Its objective is to maintain biodiversity and to reduce the risk posed by bushfires to communities, biodiversity, infrastructure and services.
+The objective is to maintain healthy ecosystems and to reduce the risk posed by bushfires to communities, reserve values including biodiversity, infrastructure and services.

 The Parks and Wildlife Service (PWS) works with the Tasmania Fire Service (TFS) and Sustainable Timber Tasmania (STT) to deliver the Statewide Fuel Reduction Burning program.
 Further information on the

 Fuel Reduction Program can be found on the TFS website.

 Proposed planned burns for the autumn season are presented on the map below.